Stranger Things: The First Shadow: Production history

-West End (2023)
+West End (2023–2026)

 On March 1, 2023, the show's title was announced as Stranger Things: The First Shadow.
 The show began previews on November 17, 2023, and officially opened on December 14, 2023, at the Phoenix Theatre.

 The production is co-directed by Stephen Daldry and Justin Martin.
 Set design is by Miriam Buether; costume design by Brigitte Reiffenstuel; lighting design by Jon Clark; sound design by Paul Arditti; illusion design and visual effects by Jamie Harrison and Chris Fisher; video design and visual effects by 59 Productions; movement direction by Coral Messam; wigs, hair and make-up design by Campbell Young Associates; casting by Jessica Ronane Casting CDG; and international casting consultancy by Jim Carnahan.
 Gary Beestone for Gary Beestone Associates is technical director.

 On September 20, 2023, the full cast was announced.
-The company features Oscar Lloyd as James Hopper Jr., Isabella Pappas as Joyce Maldonado, Chris Buckley as Bob Newby, Louis McCartney as Henry Creel, Patrick Vaill as Dr. Brenner, Ella Karuna Williams as Patty Newby, Michael Jibson as Victor Creel, and Lauren Ward as Virginia Creel.
+The company features Oscar Lloyd as James Hopper Jr., Isabella Pappas as Joyce Maldonado, Chris Buckley as Bob Newby, Louis McCartney as Henry Creel (for his stage debut), Patrick Vaill as Dr. Brenner, Ella Karuna Williams as Patty Newby, Michael Jibson as Victor Creel, and Lauren Ward as Virginia Creel.